JonSno29/JTS_PORTFOLIO/README.md

 ## OVERVIEW:

-This challenge is, in my opinion, one of the most important, My portfolio will be used throughout the entire bootcamp.
-Every project I complete, will be added to my portfolio, so future employers are able to see how far i've come, in just six months.
+This challenge is, in my opinion, one of the most important.
+My portfolio will be used throughout the entire bootcamp.
+Every project I complete, will be added to my portfolio, so future employers are able to see how far i've come and if i'm qualified to program for the company they represent.

 ## User Story